helhadad/Python/README.md

 ID     : L00177542

 ## Usage
-The following hierarchy of folders organize the scripts created during teaching of module `"Infrastructure as Code"` by John O'Raw:
+The following hierarchy of folders organize the scripts created during teaching lessons of module `"Infrastructure as Code"` by John O'Raw:

 ### Report 1